INTT Collar Strategy

 - What is a collar on INTT?

 - A collar on INTT is the collar strategy applied to INTT (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With INTT stock trading near $18.83, the strikes shown on this page are snapped to the nearest listed INTT chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With INTT stock at $14.00 on the most recent close, the strikes shown on this page are snapped to the nearest listed INTT chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are INTT collar max profit and max loss calculated?